 Board of Directors

-The Board has appointed Mr. Mulherin as the Chairman of the Board.
-Mr. Mulherin is an unrelated and independent director and, in his role as Chairman, acts in a leadership role facilitating and ensuring the functioning of the Board independently of management, bringing to the attention of the Board and the CEO any issues of independence and conflict, providing leadership to the Board as required and as a contact point for the other independent directors.
+The Board has appointed Mr. Crone as the Chairman of the Board.
+Mr. Crone is an unrelated and independent director and, in his role as Chairman, acts in a leadership role facilitating and ensuring the functioning of the Board independently of management, bringing to the attention of the Board and the CEO any issues of independence and conflict, providing leadership to the Board as required and as a contact point for the other independent directors.

 The Board, either directly or through its committees, is responsible for the supervision of management of the Company’s business and affairs with the objective of enhancing Shareholder value.